nodejs/node/doc/api/single-executable-applications.md

 the blob must be the same as the one to which the blob will be injected.

-Note: When generating cross-platform SEAs (e.g., generating an SEA on platform A for platform B), `useCodeCache` must be set to false to avoid generating ‘broken’ executables.
-The generated executable might crash on startup if this setting is not configured properly.
+Note: When generating cross-platform SEAs (e.g., generating an SEA on platform A for platform B), `useCodeCache` and `useSnapshot` must be set to false to avoid generating 'broken' executables.
+The generated executable might crash on startup if these settings are not configured properly.

 ### Assets